bmewburn/vscode-intelephense/.github/ISSUE_TEMPLATE/bug.md

 List Reproduce ways step by step:
 1. open file '...'
 2. context menu, goto definition '....'
-3. now you can the error '...'
+3. now you can see the error '...'

 **Environment**
  - Version: [e.g. 1.0.7]